rania-hossam/AI_Powered_APP/README.md

 # **Dyslexia and Music Notes Paper Data Analysis**

-This section contains all materials and files used in the data analysis process on paper [Effects of the design of written music on the readability for children with dyslexia](https://journals.sagepub.com/doi/10.1177/0255761414546245) to find meaningful insights concerning dyslexic people having difficulties reading traditional music notes.
+you may find all files related to this section in `paper-analysis` folder located in this repo [here](/paper-analysis) This section contains all materials and files used in the data analysis process on paper [Effects of the design of written music on the readability for children with dyslexia](https://journals.sagepub.com/doi/10.1177/0255761414546245) to find meaningful insights concerning dyslexic people having difficulties reading traditional music notes.